core

 §Exposed Provenance

-As discussed above, pointer-usize-pointer roundtrips are not possible under Strict Provenance.
+As discussed above, integer-to-pointer casts are not possible with Strict Provenance APIs.
 This is by design: the goal of Strict Provenance is to provide a clear specification that we are confident can be formalized unambiguously and can be subject to precise formal reasoning.
+Integer-to-pointer casts do not (currently) have such a clear specification.

-For these situations, there is a highly experimental extension to Strict Provenance called Exposed Provenance.
-This extension permits pointer-usize-pointer roundtrips.
-However, its semantics are on much less solid footing than Strict Provenance, and at this point it is not yet clear where a satisfying unambiguous semantics can be defined for Exposed Provenance.
+Rust’s model for dealing with integer-to-pointer casts is called Exposed Provenance.
+However, the semantics of Exposed Provenance are on much less solid footing than Strict Provenance, and at this point it is not yet clear whether a satisfying unambiguous semantics can be defined for Exposed Provenance.
+(If that sounds bad, be reassured that other popular languages that provide integer-to-pointer casts are not faring any better.)
 Furthermore, Exposed Provenance will not work (well) with tools like Miri and CHERI.

 Re-exports§